FC-Yohsin/yohsin3d/CONTRIBUTING.md

 ## Conclusion

 Thank you for taking the time to contribute to yohsin3d!
 If you have any questions or need help with anything, please don't hesitate to ask in the project's [issue tracker](https://github.com/FC-Yohsin/yohisn3d).
-You can copy and paste this code into a new CONTRIBUTING.md file for your Python project.